ctrager/budoco/README.md

 * history of changes

+* emails from issue need a url link back to the issue

 * enable receiving new issues per org, or globally.

 * make installation nicer - be prompted to init "active" file, create db, run sql.